-Whether your holidays are low-key or filled to the brim with activity, enjoying a favorite spot or special event with family and friends is one sure way to savor the season.
-From to dazzling light displays and musical shows to ice skating under the stars, Missouri offers a multitude of ways to create magical, memorable holiday traditions.
+Whether your holidays are low-key or filled to the brim with activities, enjoying a favorite spot or special event is one sure way to savor the season.
+From cutting your own Christmas tree to ice skating under the stars, Missouri offers many opportunities to create memorable holiday traditions.

 Climb aboard a wagon pulled by a pair of Belgian horses for a trip to the Christmas tree fields at Meier Horseshoe Pines Tree Farm near Jackson.
 After you select a white pine, loblolly pitch pine, Scotch pine, Norway spruce or cedar, a field worker will cut your tree and prep it for the trip home.
 The tree field is open the Friday after Thanksgiving and on Saturdays and Sundays until Christmas.
 The farm’s Christmas shop is stocked with fresh wreaths and garlands, ornaments and holiday decor.

 Choose a pine or fir at Starr Pines Christmas Tree Farm near Boonville.
 Saws are provided to cut your own tree, which is wrapped so you can easily transport it.
 Pre-cut trees are also available.
 While you’re there, shop for holiday wreaths and gifts, and meet the resident donkeys.
 The farm is open daily from Thanksgiving to Christmas.

 For many families, the Christmas season is not complete without holiday lights.
 A flip of the switch on Thanksgiving evening reveals thousands of jewel-toned lights outlining every dome, tower and window in Kansas City’s Country Club Plaza.
 The lighting ceremony has been a treasured tradition for more than nine decades.
 The lights illuminate the 15-block shopping district Nov.
 23 – Jan.
 14, creating a sparkling sight you’ll want to see year after year.